masteringmodernpayments/book/custom_form.md

 }
 ```

-If the response has an error, display the error and re-enable the "Pay" button
+If the response has an error, display the error and re-enable the "Pay" button.
+Otherwise, append a hidden input to the form and resubmit using the DOM method instead of the jQuery method so we don't get stuck in an infinite loop.